 How becoming skills-powered unlocks new talent pools in an ageing workforce

 Asia is undergoing a rapid demographic transformation, with Japan having the world's oldest population—over 29% aged 65 or older.
-South Korea and Singapore are ageing even faster, while China faces a "demographic cliff" due to decades of low birth rates.
+South Korea and Singapore are aging even faster, while China faces a "demographic cliff" due to decades of low birth rates.
 This shift presents critical workforce challenges:

 - By 2030, Japan will face a shortage of 6.44 million workers.[1]